By: Maria Pascucci, president & founder, Campus Calm

 The average credit card debt owed by college students is about $2,700, with close to a quarter of students owing more than $3,000.
 About 10 percent owed more than $7,000!
 That’s not even including student loans.

 “Getting a credit card is not a bad idea,” says Romer.
 According to a recent study of student loan applicants conducted by Nellie Mae, a leading provider of higher education loans, 78 percent of all college students today have at least one credit card.
 That being said, Romer advises that college students keep your credit card in the deepest part of your wallet to use for emergencies and/or large purchases that you know you will pay back within thirty days.

 Have a tendency to use credit cards as, say, gift cards?
-Romer suggests that college students call their credit card company and ask them to put a $500 max on the card.
+Romer suggests that college students call their payment gateway or credit card company and ask them to put a $500 max on the card.
 Also have them not change the limit until you are the one who communicates to them that you want to increase your credit limit.
 “Until you become more responsible, and that just evolves over time, have a third-party reign in on your spending,” adds Romer.

 But how can you earn a college education minus college student credit card debt when some colleges and universities form multi-million dollar partnerships with credit issuers and give them the go ahead to solicit students right on campus?
 “If you see a Bank One credit card table showing up at your school in the student union once a week, just realize that you don’t have to participate in the promotion on campus,” says Romer.
 “Treat it like anything else you’re going to be tempted with in this world.
 Be smart about what you get involved with.”

 2. Start a budget (ahem) weekly spending plan.